Knowledge Enhanced Graph Neural Networks for Graph Completion

-The clause weights obtained during training provide insights on the extent of adjustment applied by a clause.
-As a reference, the \emph{clause compliance} (see Appendix \ref{sec:clause_weight_evaluation_appendix}) \cite{kenn} measures the satisfaction of a clause in the training set before optimization.
-Fig. \ref{fig:clause_weights} displays the learned clause weights for KeGCN and KeMLP versus the clause compliance (above) and the clause weight evolution during training (below).
+In other words, the clause compliance counts how often among nodes of a class $\mathrm{Cls_i}$ the neighboring nodes have the same class \cite{kenn}.
+The clause compliance can be calculated on the ground truth classes of the training set or the predicted classes.
+As a reference, we measure the clause compliance based on the ground truth labels in the training set.
+Figure~\ref{fig:clause_weights} displays the learned clause weights for KeGCN and KeMLP versus the clause compliance on the ground truth labels of the training set.
 For KeMLP, a positive correlation between the learned clause weights and the clause compliance on the training set is observed.
-This indicates that satisfied clauses in the training set have a higher impact on the adjustments.
-In addition, the clause weights corresponding to clauses with low compliance values make smaller modifications to the initial predictions.
-Consequently, clauses that are rarely satisfied learn lower clause weights during the training process.
-In the case of KeGCN, the clause weights are predominantly set to low values close to zero.
+This indicates that higher clause weights are learned for clauses that are satisfied in the training set.
+Consequently, these clauses have a higher impact on the updates of the predictions.
+In addition, the clause weights corresponding to clauses with low compliance values make smaller updates to the initial predictions.
+Accordingly, clauses that are rarely satisfied learn lower clause weights during the training process.
+In the case of KeGCN, the clause weights are predominantly set to values close to zero.
 This is in accordance with the absence of a significant performance gap between GCN and KeGCN.
-Since the GCN in itself already leads to valid classifications, smaller adjustments are required by the clause enhancers.
+Since the GCN itself already leads to valid classifications, smaller updates are required by the clause enhancers.